beavillata/Bancomat/README.md

 ## Password

 To protect the system from brute force attacks a user can only insert a wrong password for three consecutive times.
 After that his account will be blocked and an admin will be required to unlock it.
-When a successful login is performed the count of wrong passwords is cleared.
+When a successful login is performed the count of wrong attempts is cleared.

-Moreover, pin characters are hided while typing to make the login process safer.
+Moreover, pin characters are hidden while typing to make the login process safer.
 Since this method requires interaction with the output system, full compatibility on windows machines is not ensured.

 ## UML